percona/pxb-docs/docs/innodb-btree-check.md

 The `--check-tables` option has the following limitations:

+* Validation applies only to InnoDB tables and does not validate MyISAM or RocksDB tables

 * Validation runs only during `--prepare`

 * Validation increases CPU and I/O usage on the backup host

 * Runtime depends on the number of tablespaces and indexes

-* For incremental backup chains, run `--check-tables` only during the final prepare stage because the option verifies all tables and indexes each time it runs
+* For incremental backup chains, use `--check-tables` only during the final prepare stage because the option verifies all tables and indexes each time it runs

-* Validation does not replace logical consistency checks such as `CHECK TABLE`

 ## Usage

 The `--check-tables` option uses the thread count specified by `--parallel`.
-Start with `--parallel=8` and tune the value according to available CPU and disk I/O capacity on the backup host.
+Start with `--parallel=8` and adjust the value according to CPU availability and disk I/O capacity on the backup host.

 ### Validate a full backup